-- 1.1 To ensure that subdivision and development proceeds in a manner that provides for a logical, planned and integrated extension of the urban boundary within the Greenfield Residential Areas that have been specifically identified as suitable for that purpose and that achieves high quality urban design outcomes. - 1.2 To ensure that subdivision and development is undertaken in general accordance with the area's relevant Structure Plan including setting aside at the earliest stage of subdivision those areas identified in the Structure Plan as public open space-or conservation and amenity areas. - 1.3 To require a Comprehensive Development Plan at each stage of development to ensure that the subdivision design, layout and servicing is in general accordance with the Structure Plan, has regard to the environmental constraints of the site, and does not restrict future development opportunities. - 1.4 Within the Aokautere Structure Plan area To ensure adequate provision of Eessential Services to a level and within a timeframe that will enable development that is appropriate to its location and intended use. including water, wastewater and stormwater supply, telecommunications services and electricity services. - 1.5 (1.4)To ensure that all new lots have safe and adequate vehicle access from the roading network. - 1.6 (1.5)To require a safe interconnected transport network that provides a variety of routes for walking, cycling, passenger transport and motor vehicles. - 1.7 (1.6) To control the use of cul-de-sacs within the local roading network. - 1.8 (1.7) To provide for the installation of pressure sewer systems in Pressure Sewer Areas.
+- 1.1 To ensure that subdivision and development proceeds in a manner that provides for a logical, planned and integrated extension of the urban boundary within the Greenfield Residential Areas that have been specifically identified as suitable for that purpose and that achieves high quality urban design outcomes. - 1.2 To ensure that subdivision and development is undertaken in general accordance with the area's relevant Structure Plan including setting aside at the earliest stage of subdivision those areas identified in the Structure Plan as public open space or conservation amenity areas. - 1.3 To require a Comprehensive Development Plan at each stage of development to ensure that the subdivision design, layout and servicing is in general accordance with the Structure Plan, has regard to the environmental constraints of the site, and does not restrict future development opportunities. - 1.4 To ensure adequate provision of essential services to a level and within a timeframe that will enable Development that is appropriate to its location and intended use including water, wastewater and stormwater supply, telecommunication services, and electricity services. - 1.5 To ensure that all new lots have safe and adequate vehicle access from the roading network. - 1.6 To require a safe interconnected transport network that provides a variety of routes for walking, cycling, passenger transport and motor vehicles. - 1.7 To control the use of cul-de-sacs within the local roading network. - 1.8 To provide for the installation of pressure sewer systems in Pressure Sewer Areas.